DataRun-ye/data-run-docs/docs/index.md

   - How it started.
   - The team initially responsible.
   - Any reassignment history (whether by date or between teams).

+## 7. Use Case:
+- Routine Data for health facilities malaria cases, submitted or linked to external system such as `EIdews`.
+- ICCM data, routine data submission from community volunteers, supervision visit data...etc
+- Un-restricted other configurable use cases's workflows.
 ---

 ## 7. Implementation Roadmap